LendingTree (NASDAQ:TREE) Lifted to Outperform at Keefe, Bruyette & Woods

-Keefe, Bruyette & Woods upgraded shares of LendingTree (NASDAQ:TREE – Free Report) from a market perform rating to an outperform rating in a research report sent to investors on Wednesday, MarketBeat.com reports.
-They currently have $45.00 price objective on the financial services provider’s stock, up from their prior price objective of $24.00.
+Keefe, Bruyette & Woods upgraded shares of LendingTree (NASDAQ:TREE – Free Report) from a market perform rating to an outperform rating in a research note released on Wednesday morning, Marketbeat reports.
+The firm currently has $45.00 target price on the financial services provider’s stock, up from their prior target price of $24.00.

-A number of other equities research analysts also recently weighed in on the company.
-Needham & Company LLC lowered their target price on LendingTree from $27.00 to $17.00 and set a buy rating for the company in a report on Wednesday, November 1st.
-StockNews.com downgraded LendingTree from a buy rating to a hold rating in a report on Thursday, February 1st.
-Susquehanna decreased their price objective on LendingTree from $23.00 to $15.00 and set a neutral rating for the company in a report on Wednesday, November 1st.
-Truist Financial decreased their price objective on LendingTree from $26.00 to $24.00 and set a buy rating for the company in a report on Wednesday, November 1st.
-Finally, Oppenheimer boosted their price objective on LendingTree from $25.00 to $45.00 and gave the company an outperform rating in a report on Monday, January 8th.
-One investment analyst has rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and an average price target of $38.00.
+TREE has been the topic of a number of other reports.
+Truist Financial cut their target price on LendingTree from $26.00 to $24.00 and set a buy rating on the stock in a report on Wednesday, November 1st.
+StockNews.com cut LendingTree from a buy rating to a hold rating in a research note on Thursday, February 1st.
+Susquehanna dropped their price objective on LendingTree from $23.00 to $15.00 and set a neutral rating on the stock in a research note on Wednesday, November 1st.
+Needham & Company LLC dropped their price objective on LendingTree from $27.00 to $17.00 and set a buy rating on the stock in a research note on Wednesday, November 1st.
+Finally, Oppenheimer raised their price objective on LendingTree from $25.00 to $45.00 and gave the company an outperform rating in a research note on Monday, January 8th.
+One investment analyst has rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of Moderate Buy and a consensus target price of $38.00.

 LendingTree (NASDAQ:TREE – Get Free Report) last issued its earnings results on Tuesday, February 27th.
-The financial services provider reported $0.28 earnings per share for the quarter, topping analysts’ consensus estimates of $0.14 by $0.14.
-The business had revenue of $134.40 million during the quarter, compared to the consensus estimate of $135.55 million.
+The financial services provider reported $0.28 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.14 by $0.14.
 LendingTree had a negative return on equity of 4.22% and a negative net margin of 18.20%.
-During the same period in the previous year, the company posted ($0.53) earnings per share.
-Research analysts forecast that LendingTree will post -0.51 earnings per share for the current year.
+The company had revenue of $134.40 million for the quarter, compared to analysts’ expectations of $135.55 million.
+During the same period last year, the business earned ($0.53) EPS.
+On average, equities analysts predict that LendingTree will post 0.03 earnings per share for the current year.

 LendingTree, Inc, through its subsidiary, LT Intermediate Company, LLC, operates online consumer platform in the United States.
 It operates through three segments: Home, Consumer, and Insurance.
 The Home segment offers purchase mortgage, refinance mortgage, reverse mortgage, and home equity loans; lines of credit; and real estate brokerage services.